-Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of September 30, 2023 March 31, 2024 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
-We based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of March 31, 2024 June 30, 2024 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
+We based this estimate assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 See "Liquidity and Capital Resources."